 To understand how the Apple II came about, it helps to know the environment that produced it.
 During the 1960s and early 1970s, a sentiment had been growing amongst those who had been taught to use a computer in college (or possibly high school).
 This sentiment recognized the usefulness and in some cases just plain fun of running computer programs.
 In a normal post-schooling work environment, a computer was used for purposes of handling finances, statistics, and possibly engineering problems.
 These were all important, but boring to the computer enthusiast who wanted to run his or her own programs.
 Many computer systems were mainframes that worked in an environment that required a user to present a stack of punched cards to the person who actually operated the machine, and who would then deliver back to the user a printout of the results of the program.
 Sometimes a smaller computer system would allow a user to actually sit at the console and interactively run a program, fix the bugs, and then run it again, bypassing the need for an officially trained computer operator.
 This improved the immediacy of using the computer, but even these smaller computers (such as the PDP series) were far too large and expensive for anyone to actually have in their homes as a “personal” computer.

 Despite these hurdles, there was still a desire for a computer that was small enough and inexpensive enough to actually own.
 The change that made it possible to create one of these small machines was the development by Intel in 1969 of the first programmable microprocessor chip, the 4004.
 This chip could manage only four bits of data at a time, and was originally designed for the Japanese company Busicom to be used in a desktop calculator, the Busicom 141-PF.
 In an attempt to recover some of the development costs, Intel decided to advertise the chip for general use in the fall of 1971 in Electronic News.
-Meanwhile, some Intel engineers began to work on an 8-bit version of the 4004, the 8008, which was twice as powerful and would actually approach the ability to function as an adequate central processing unit (CPU) for a stand-alone computer.
+Meanwhile, Intel had been developing a different processor for an outside company.
+Those plans fell through, and in leu of paying Intel for their work, that company left Intel with the intellectual property.
+The chip was eventually redesigned and out of that project came the 8-bit 8008, which was twice as powerful and would actually approach the ability to function as an adequate central processing unit (CPU) for a stand-alone computer.,

 By 1972, the Intel 8008 was available for purchase and experimentation.
 It was somewhat difficult to work with, and could address only 16K of memory, but there were several small computers that were designed around it.
 The first computer that made use of the 8008 was the Micral, designed by François Gernelle.
 It was sold by the French company R2E for $1,750, fully assembled, but did not have any impact in the U.S. In 1974, Scelbi Computer Consulting (Scelbi stood for “SCientific, ELectronic, and BIological”) began to sell a microcomputer called the Scelbi 8-H. It was available as a kit for $565, and could also be purchased fully assembled.
 The first advertisement for the Sclebi 8-H appeared in the March 1974 issue of the amateur radio magazine, QST., However, it had limited distribution, did not make a profit for the company, and due to the designer’s health problems it didn’t go very far.